c4spar/deno-cliffy/packages/command/README.md

 The options can be accessed as properties on the options object passed to the `.action()` handler and return by the `.parse()` method.
 Multi-word options such as `--template-engine` are camel-cased, becoming `options.templateEngine` etc. Multiple short flags may be combined as a single arg, for example `-abc` is equivalent to `-a -b -c`.

 ### Common option types: boolean, number and string

+Each option can have multiple required and optional values.
+Required values are declared using angle brackets and optional values with square brackets.
+Each value can take a type and an action: `<name:type:action>`

-There are three pre defined option types: a `boolean` flag, a `number` and a `string` option which can take a value (declared using angle or square brackets).
-All are undefined unless specified on command line or as default value.
+There are three pre defined option types: `boolean`, `number` and `string`.
+An `boolean` value can be one of: `true`, `false`, `1` or `0`, a `number` can be any nummeric value and a `string` can be any value.

+Type and action are both optional.
+The type defaults to `boolean` and the action to the type specific action.
+Action are used for shell completion and will be more explained in the [autocompletion](#autocompletion) section.

 ```typescript
 #!/usr/bin/env -S deno --allow-env